 We understand that especially in their first few days and weeks with us, young pupils can feel quite homesick so we provide extra support for them through this difficult period.
 Skype is readily available in the evenings, although time differences can sometimes mean this can only be used at weekends.
 Actually we often find that quite quickly the children settle in, and it is the mums and dads who can take longer to get used to being apart!

 We encourage pupils to celebrate the varying national cultures, whether this is through trying different foods, or recognising festivals or national days.
-Australia Day is usually a firm favourite with our Gap tutors, together with Chinese New Year.

 Students whose parents live overseas must have an adult guardian who lives in the UK and will agree to be responsible for the pupil on behalf of their parents.
 Very often this will be a relative or friend of the family, or alternatively there are agencies that will provide professional guardians.
 It is essential that a guardian is appointed before any pupil joins us and that we have full contact details.